jchultarsky101/pcli/README.md

 ## Configuration

 The tool uses a single configuration file.
-The default location for this file is your home directory and the default file name is ~/.pcli.conf.
-However, if you so desire, the tool does provide a command line argument to allow you to specify alternative configuration at another location.
+The location for this file is your home directory and the file name is ~/.pcli.conf.

 Here is an example contents of .pcli.conf: